yangyang03-dev/dormitory_system_web/README.md

 ## 📈 Future Improvements

-- Email notifications
-- Export student data as CSV
+- Features of rent payment(including real payment API connections)
-- Localization (i18n)
+- Chinese and Japanese language localization (i18n)
 - Dark mode toggle
-- CI/CD full automation
+- CI/CD more advanced implmentation
+- Use multiple servers to host the Springboot app; use K8S and Docker to manage them

 ---